-Core values speak to how you want to live your life.
-Examples of core values include honesty, curiosity, empathy, transparency, and humor.
-Religious views and family structure (wanting kids vs. preferring to live child-free) are also considered core values.
+Core values may speak to how you want to live your life.
+Examples of core values might include honesty, curiosity, empathy, transparency, and humor.
+Religious views and family structure (wanting kids vs. preferring to live child-free) may also be considered core values.

 Last, but certainly not least, physical attraction refers to perceiving one another as sexually desirable.
 "This characteristic is interestingly found to impact even friendship chemistry possibly because subconsciously, people are assessing the extent to which this person will help attract prospective mates," explains Campbell.
 "Friends facilitate romantic pairing (many people meet their spouse through friends) and so having attractive friends can also enhance the attractiveness of prospective romantic partners."